Skip to content

 [tool.commitizen]

-name = "cz_conventional_commits" # Uses the conventional commits standard
+name = "cz_conventional_commits" # Use the Conventional Commits standard

-tag_format = "v$version" # Customizes the tag format
+tag_format = "v$version" # Customize the git tag format

 - repo: https://github.com/commitizen-tools/commitizen